Insulation for Between and Under Rafters

 Modern U-value targets mean installing insulation between rafters only is rarely a viable option.
 Using a thermally efficient material to get the maximum benefit from as much of the rafter depth as possible means the under-rafter insulation layer can be kept to a minimum, making installation easier.

-Rigid polyisocyanurate (PIR) foam insulation boards from Celotex are among the most thermally efficient commonly available insulation materials on the market.
-Depending on the specifics of the roof, it may be possible to fully fill the rafter depth or, in most cases leave a 25mm or 50mm air gap between the top face of the insulation and the sarking membrane.
+Rigid polyisocyanurate (PIR) foam insulation boards (such as Celotex XR4000 and GA4000) are among the most thermally efficient commonly available insulation materials on the market.
+Depending on the specifics of the roof, it may be possible to fully fill the rafter depth or, in most cases, leave a 25mm or 50mm air gap between the top face of the insulation and the sarking membrane.

 The level of thermal performance required then dictates the thickness of insulation required below the rafters - usually anything from 25mm to 65mm of PIR foam.
-That can be a general application board followed by a separate plasterboard.
-Alternatively, using a thermal laminate featuring rigid PIR insulation pre-bonded to a plasterboard means fitting the insulation and ceiling lining in one operation, reducing storage, cutting and fixing.
+That can be a general application board (Celotex TB4000 and GA4000 can be considered) followed by a separate plasterboard.
+Alternatively, using a thermal laminate featuring rigid PIR insulation pre-bonded to a plasterboard (such as Celotex PL4000) means fitting the insulation and ceiling lining in one operation, reducing storage, cutting and fixing.

 The building detail is for illustrative purposes only.
 It does not constitute advice and should not be relied upon.